wil-liammacleod/MultiOgarII/README.md

 Since Barbosik stopped working on the original MultiOgar, I decided to continue it on this fork =D

-Current version: **1.5.0**
+Current version: **1.6.0**

 ## Project Info
 ![Language](https://img.shields.io/badge/language-node.js-yellow.svg)
 [![License](https://img.shields.io/badge/license-APACHE2-blue.svg)](https://github.com/Barbosik/OgarMulti/blob/master/LICENSE.md)

-MultiOgar code based on Ogar code that I heavily modified, and will continue to update.
+MultiOgar-Edited code based on MultiOgar code that I heavily modified, and will continue to update.
 Almost all physics and protocol code were rewritten and optimized.
 The [OgarProject](https://ogarproject.com) owns Ogar, and I do not claim it as mine!
 Original Ogar found [here](https://github.com/OgarProject/Ogar)

-The goal is to make good and smooth physics and cleanup the code.
+The goal is to make vanilla physics, cleanup the code, and add many features, while also maintaining better performance than the original MultiOgar.

 ## Ogar Server Tracker

 You can found active Ogar servers on http://ogar-tracker.tk It updates server information in realtime with no need to refresh the page.

 If you want to include your server in the list.
 Just install the latest version of MultiOgar server and enable server tracking with `serverTracker = 1` in gameserver.ini